krobelus/rate-experiments/README.md

 relevant for our purpose, we are left with 810 benchmarks where the proof is verified by all checkers.

-\if0
-1948 processed by rate
-835  verified  by rate
-\fi

-\paragraph{Experimental Setup} We ran all checkers on the selected benchmarks.
+\paragraph{Experimental Setting} We ran all checkers on the selected benchmarks.
-For `rate`, `rate-d` `DRAT-trim`, we ensured that the LRAT proof is verified by the LRAT checker[^acl2] in preliminary runs, but we do not generate LRAT (or GRAT) proofs for the final measurments.
+For `rate`, `rate-d` `DRAT-trim`, we ensured that the LRAT proof is verified by the LRAT checker[^acl2] in preliminary runs, but we do not generate LRAT (or GRAT) proofs for the final measurements.
 For proofs rejected by `rate`, we always run `sick-check`, to double-check that the proof is incorrect under to the semantics of specified DRAT.
 For our this evaluation we also disabled assertions and logging in `rate` which seems to give small speedups.